 SamuraiFrog linked to Life Is a Rock (But the Radio Rolled Me) by Reunion.
 What caught my eye, though, were the initial visuals, which I recognized INSTANTLY from a commercial for Country Corn Flakes; I knew that ad by heart, I’m afraid.

 American expat linguist Lynneguist, now in the UK, lists the untranslatables, those British and American English terms that don’t travel well across the pond.
 I made a comment, and a word I used as a jumping-off point for even more discussion.

 Sid Melton, R.I.P. – if you watched a lot of TV in in the 1950s and later, you might say, “Oh, THAT guy.”

 Maine Man’s Car Logs One Million Miles, Equivalent to Driving Around Earth 40 Times.
 Imagine how far he would have gotten if he’d only taken care of the vehicle.

 Dustbury’s Today’s brain-cloud generator.
 Say What?

 The Harvey Pekar Library Statue at the Comics as Art & Literature Desk — A Comics project in Cleveland Heights, OH.
-And Steve Bissette’s support for same.
-Plus, in support of this memorial, Joyce Brabner has “coaxed Alan Moore out of the darkness wherein he dwells to video record a special message to comics folk in which he’s offering a several hour– by invitation only– video conference from his home in the UK.
+And Steve Bissette’s support for the same.
+Plus, in support of this memorial, Joyce Brabner has “coaxed Alan Moore out of the darkness wherein he dwells to video record a special message to comics folk in which he’s offering several hours– by invitation only– video conference from his home in the UK.
 Viewers may ask impertinent questions.
 Alan tells great stories.”